ABCA 2026 Downloadable Schedule

 The Good News: It’s not that important at first

 For a team of 8-year-olds, you don’t need to maximize productivity to win.
 Your two goals are to help your players have fun and help them learn how to play baseball.
 Winning is incidental.
 If they have fun playing AND get better, it doesn’t matter what the score is.
-So, don’t agonize over who your leadoff hitter is and which playing to bat cleanup.
+So, don’t agonize over who your leadoff hitter is and which player to bat cleanup.
 Productivity in a coach-pitch game approaches randomness.
 Any ball that is put in play could result in a run and in some hilarity in the process.
 Concentrate on two things: having them swing hard and cheering the effort.

 Equality of opportunity: The Continuous, Rolling Batting Order